open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

 ### For Production Deployment

 - It is a MUST! to update the JWT configuration.
-Following steps can be used.
+The following steps can be used.

 - Generating Private/Public Keys